skmonjur/Seerah/index.md

                            <li>He was a poet</li>
                            <li>He met the Prophet pbuh during Pilgrimage to Makkah</li>
                            <li>"I have never heard such noble words" were his words after he heard the Prophet pbuh reciting Quran</li>
-                           <li>He embraced Islam from Prophet pbuh and was killed in a fight between Aus and Khazraaj, two dominant tribes of Ansaari people, the people of Madina who hosted the Mujaheer from Makkah (i.e. People of Makkah who migrated to Madina for being Muslim)</li>
+                           <li>He embraced Islam from Prophet pbuh and was killed in a fight between Aus and Khazraaj, two dominant tribes of Ansaari people, the people of Madinah who hosted the Mujaheer from Makkah (i.e. People of Makkah who migrated to Madinah for being Muslim)</li>
-                           <li>Aus and Khazraaj were to rival tribes and in Madina and were fighting for many years</li>
+                           <li>Aus and Khazraaj were to rival tribes and in Madinah and were fighting for many years</li>
                         </ul>
                         <li>Ayas bin Mu'adh</li>
                         <ul>